rust-stuco/lectures/week7/slides.md

 # What Is A Closure?

-**Unlike functions**: Closures can capture values from the scope in which they're defined
+Closures are anonymous functions that can capture values from the scope in which they're defined.

 * Known as lambdas in "lesser languages"
-* Anonymous functions you can save in a variable or pass as an argument to other functions
+* You can save closures in a variable or pass as an argument to other functions

 ---